Artificial intelligence transparency statement

 Our own adoption of AI adheres to the Voluntary AI Safety Standard, which consists of 10 voluntary guardrails.
 These guardrails include transparency and accountability requirements and explain what developers and deployers of AI systems must do to achieve them.

-The Digital Transformation Agency’s Policy for the responsible use of AI in government came into effect on 1 September 2024.
-It has a set of requirements for Australian Government agencies to engage with AI in a safe and responsible way.
+The Digital Transformation Agency’s Policy for the responsible use of AI in government (Version 2.0) sets the requirements for Australian Government agencies to engage with AI in a safe and responsible way.

 The policy has mandatory requirements about accountable officials and transparency statements.
 This statement details our implementation of the policy requirements.